-Lucky Number 12: Tom Brady and Gisele Bündchen Are Moving On Up
+Lucky Number 12: Tom Brady and Gisele Bündchen Are Moving on Up

-New England Patriots quarterback Tom Brady recently recovered two stolen #12 jerseys he sported during Super Bowl-winning games, and it looks like he’s taking that number twelve to heart.
+New England Patriots quarterback Tom Brady recently recovered two stolen No. 12 jerseys he sported during Super Bowl-winning games, and it looks like he’s taking that No. 12 to heart.

-Even though the football player and his supermodel wife, Gisele Bündchen, are already in contract to buy a unit on the eleventh floor of a luxe Tribeca building, he is insisting on a move to the apartment one floor up; number twelve, per Page Six.
+Even though the football player and his supermodel wife, Gisele Bündchen, are already in contract to buy a unit on the eleventh floor of a luxe Tribeca building, he is insisting on a move to the apartment one floor up—No. 12, per Page Six.

-The quarterback and Brazilian model went into contract on the $20 million eleventh floor unit at 70 Vestry last year, but after a recent tour of the building, Brady has decided he wanted the upstairs upgrade.
+The quarterback and Brazilian model went into contract on the $20 million 11th floor unit at 70 Vestry last year, but after a recent tour of the building, Brady has decided he wanted the upstairs upgrade.

 “Perhaps Tom is superstitious, or perhaps in honor of his Super Bowl win, or the recent return of his stolen Super Bowl jerseys, he decided he had to be on the 12th floor,” a source told Page Six.
 No matter, maybe Brady and Bündchen were simply in awe of the 4,657-square-foot twelfth floor pad, with its Hudson River views and private elevator entrance.

 And what’s not to like?
-We think the pair likely selected a five-bedroom, 5.5-bath abode on the twelfth floor, last listed for $29.5 million.
+We think the pair likely selected a five-bedroom, 5.5-bath abode on the 12th floor, last listed for $29.5 million.
 It has a 21-foot corner living room with a fireplace and a master suite that is already equipped with two walk-in closets for one of the most well-dressed couples we’ve ever seen.

-The windowed eat-in kitchen opens to a separate family room, and is bedecked in custom oak paneling and marble counters—is this where their personal chef will be catering to the couple’s 80 percent vegetable diet?
+The windowed eat-in kitchen opens to a separate family room and is bedecked in custom oak paneling and marble counters—is this where their personal chef will be catering to the couple’s 80 percent vegetable diet?
 There’s also a formal dining room (where one will never find white sugar, white flour nor any inflammation-causing tomatoes), and the terrace is fitted with a grill and sink.

 We won’t know for certain which exact apartment in the sleek building the couple landed on for a bit; construction isn’t expected to be completed at 70 Vestry until next year.
 Hopefully, there won’t be any jersey snatching before they move into the ultra-secure abode.